shahinmv/warehouse-matching/README.md

 31.05.2022 - Added autocomplete for address field.
 Now shows similar addresses while user types along. \
 01.06.2022 - Optimized the models by adding association proxy for easily accessing the one to one relationship services table prices.
 No need to loop everytime, looking if owner ID matches the owner. \
 01.06.2022 - Added filtering by 4 services prices provided by the warehouses.
+02.06.2022 - Based on checked services options, filtering algorithm queries the warehouses offering not only checked services, but offering single service for more options.

 ## Not working
 - Google and facebook authentication.